when nobody's left

-I am the friend other friends tell their dark secrets.
-I don't really know how I got this position - I certainly didn't apply for it, but I nonetheless got it.
+I am the friend in whom others confide quite often.
+I don't really know how I got this position - I didn't apply for it, but I nonetheless got it.
 I have been trained to actively listen, help resolve conflicts, and find solutions to personal problems thanks to several programmes for which I volunteered.
 And although I do not see my friends through these programs, I nonetheless apply these skills when I need them.

 One of the things that I've heard a lot is that people feel like they're alone, like there's no-one who'd understand, like there's nobody left they could talk to about this.
 But given the fact that I have had so many friends talk to me about similar issues, I know that this is not true.
 I recently hit an emotional low myself, and I felt exactly the same way.
 And, as almost everyone, I suck at taking my own advice.